How Your Credit Score Affects Mortgage Rates

 The Real Cost of Your Credit Score

 The connection between your credit score and your mortgage rate is direct and substantial.
-Even a small difference in your interest rate can translate to significant money over a 30-year mortgage.
-Consider a home purchase of $400,000 with a 20 percent down payment, resulting in a $320,000 loan amount.
-A borrower with an exceptional credit score might qualify for a rate of 6.5 percent, resulting in a monthly principal and interest payment of approximately $2,023.
-That same loan for a borrower with a fair credit score might carry a rate of 7.5 percent, pushing the monthly payment to roughly $2,238.
-That $215 monthly difference adds up to $2,580 per year and a staggering $77,400 over the life of the loan.
+Even a small rate difference adds up dramatically over 30 years.
+Consider a $400,000 purchase with 20 percent down, leaving a $320,000 loan.
+Using illustrative rates, a borrower with an exceptional score might qualify for 6.5 percent, producing a monthly principal and interest payment of roughly $2,023.
+The same loan at 7.5 percent for a fair-credit borrower pushes that payment to approximately $2,238.

-These numbers become even more dramatic with larger loan amounts or longer rate differentials.
-For buyers considering homes on the Oregon Coast, where median prices often exceed the national average, the impact of credit scores on long-term costs becomes particularly significant.
-Taking steps to improve your credit before applying for a mortgage can yield substantial returns.
+That $215 monthly difference totals $2,580 per year and over $77,000 across the life of the loan.
+For buyers on the Oregon Coast, where median prices regularly exceed the national average, the gap widens further.
+Taking steps to improve your credit before applying is one of the highest-return financial moves you can make.
 To see how current rates might affect your potential purchase, visit our Lincoln County mortgage rates page for the latest information.

 Minimum Credit Score Requirements by Loan Type